teemtee/tmt/docs/contribute.rst

 group relevant code changes if the pull request is too large for a single commit.

-Consider pasting the following checklist (or selected items which are applicable) to the pull request description to easily track progress of the implementation and prevent forgetting about essential steps to be completed before it is merged:
+The following checklist template is automatically added to the new pull request description to easily track progress of the implementation and prevent forgetting about essential steps to be completed before it is merged.
+Feel free to remove those which are irrelevant for your change.

 .. code-block:: markdown

+    Pull Request Checklist

     * [ ] implement the feature
-    * [ ] write documentation
+    * [ ] write the documentation
     * [ ] extend the test coverage

-    * [ ] update specification
+    * [ ] update the specification
-    * [ ] adjust module docs
+    * [ ] adjust plugin docstring
-    * [ ] add a usage example
-    * [ ] modify json schema
+    * [ ] modify the json schema
-    * [ ] mention version
+    * [ ] mention the version

 The version should be mentioned in the specification when a new essential feature is added so that users can easily check whether